amanchokshi/EMBERS/docs/embersbyexample.rst

 ^^^^^^^^^^^^^
 Compare measured MWA beam maps created above, with MWA FEE models using the :func:`~embers.tile_maps.compare_beams.batch_compare_beam` function with the
 :samp:`compare_beams` cli tool or the following sample script

+The :samp:`--max_cores` option is available to limit number of cores used by the :samp:`compare_beams` paralelized cli-tool below.

 .. code-block:: console